jaehughes/IDPDocs/docs/assesment.md

 The final report should be a maximum of 2-pages and should include the following:

-* Team management aspects of the project – not a narrative describing how you did the work on a day to day basis.
+* Summary of the system developed, the major design decisions and the strategy used.
+* Summary of your contributions to the project - short details of what aspects you worked on, and review of how this performed.
 * Major decisions made during the project should be reviewed and comment made on their correctness.
-* discussion should be put in the context of the robot’s performance in the competition and that of other different designs.
-* Short discussion (1 paragraph) on the cost of producing the prototype and possible savings for a production run of 100 - 1000 units.
-(See the inside of the back cover for a personal time sheet and the IDP website for a spreadsheet to help analyse costs)
+* Team management aspects of the project – not a narrative describing how you did the work on a day to day basis, but the managment structure used and a discussion of how well this worked.
+* Discussion of how the robot performed in the competition - what went well what didn't.
+What would you differently next time?

-The final report should be submitted on Moddle.
+The final report should be submitted on Moodle.
 Each student should submit their own report.